Adam Cole: Reunion with The Elite (2021–2022)

-On the April 20 episode of Dynamite, Cole alongside Jay White, interrupted Tony Khan and Takami Ohbari's announcement of AEW×NJPW: Forbidden Door on June 26, where Cole made the announcement and White claimed the show would be 'all about' both The Undisputed Elite and the Bullet Club.
+On the April 20 episode of Dynamite, Cole alongside Jay White, interrupted Tony Khan and Takami Ohbari's announcement of Forbidden Door on June 26, where Cole made the announcement and White claimed the show would be "all about" both The Undisputed Elite and the Bullet Club.
 Cole also announced himself to be competing in the Owen Hart Cup tournament naming his qualifying opponent as Tomohiro Ishii.
-On the April 22 edition of Rampage, Cole defeated Ishii.
+On the April 22 episode of Rampage, Cole defeated Ishii.
 Cole defeated Dax Harwood and Jeff Hardy, to advance to the tournament finals at Double or Nothing.
 At the event, he defeated Samoa Joe in the finals to win the men's tournament.

-On the June 8 edition of Dynamite, Cole interrupted "Hangman" Adam Page after Page called out IWGP World Heavyweight Champion, Kazuchika Okada and had challenged him to a match for his IWGP World Heavyweight Champion at AEW×NJPW: Forbidden Door.
+On the June 8 episode of Dynamite, Cole interrupted Page who had called out IWGP World Heavyweight Champion Kazuchika Okada and had challenged him to a match for his IWGP World Heavyweight Champion at Forbidden Door.
 Cole deemed Page unworthy to face for the World Championship, whilst also stating that Okada may not be Champion by Forbidden Door, due to his title defense against Cole's ally, Jay White at Dominion 6.12 in Osaka-jo Hall.
-After White won the World Championship at the event, Page was set to address the situation on the special Road Rager episode of Dynamite on June 15, however Cole once again interrupted Page, stating his own challenge for the Championship.
+After White won the World Championship at the event, Page was set to address the situation on the special Road Rager episode of Dynamite on June 15, but Cole once again interrupted Page, stating his own challenge for the Championship.
 This led to White attacking Page from behind with a Bladerunner.
 After this, White refused to defend his title against Page at Forbidden Door, much to Cole's delight, although White also refused to defend the title against Cole at the event, much to Cole's dismay.
-On the June 22 edition of Dynamite, Cole once again interrupted Page, only to be interrupted himself by White, who refused to defend his title against Cole, due to his two losses to Page in AEW.
-White and Cole then attacked Page, only for Kazuchika Okada to debut in AEW and save Page.
+On the June 22 episode of Dynamite, Cole once again interrupted Page, only to be interrupted himself by White, who refused to defend his title against Cole, due to his two losses to Page in AEW.
+White and Cole then attacked Page, only for Okada to debut in AEW and save Page.
 Soon after, a four-way match between Cole, Page, White and Okada, for the IWGP World Heavyweight Championship was announced for Forbidden Door.
 At the event, White retained the World Championship.
-Cole suffered a severe concussion during the match leading to a short absence from AEW programming.
+Cole suffered a severe concussion during the match leading to the match being cut short, and rendering Cole unable to compete for an unspecified amount of time.

-Cole returned to AEW Rampage on August 3, 2022, by making his way to the ring accompanied by The Young Bucks and ReDRagon (Bobby Fish and Kyle O'Reilly).
-Cole told the audience that he was pleased to be back; while not fully cleared to return to in-ring action, he wanted to celebrate loyalty and address the issue of the upcoming Trios Tournament.
-Cole and ReDRagon then turned on the Young Bucks.
-"Hangman" Adam Page ran to the aid of the Young Bucks.
+Cole returned to AEW on the August 3 episode of Rampage, where he, Fish and O'Reilly would turn on and attack The Young Bucks, splitting from The Elite.
+Following this, Cole would remain absent from AEW programming for the rest of the year, recovering from his concussion.